WindowsXP95/NeXTSPACE-Live/readme.md

 - You can login with the live cd/usb with username nextspace and an empty password.

 ## Requiremnets for Building
--A dual core processor
+- A dual core processor
--Atleast 4 GB of ram
+- Atleast 4 GB of ram
--A good network connection (for downloading the necessary tools and packages for building) -Docker Installed Already
+- A good network connection (for downloading the necessary tools and packages for building)
+- Docker Installed Already

 ## How to Get Started